 Kiwanis has a long history of service in Grand Haven, Spring Lake and Ferrysburg, Michigan.

-This booklet was originally published in February, 1991 to celebrate the club’s 50-year anniversary, documenting the many service projects carried out by the club in its first 50 years.
 After more than 60 years of service, the Kiwanis Club of Grand Haven dissolved on January 28, 2003.
-Read the Tribune article here.
 Prior to dissolving, the club donated their funds to Children’s Services at the Loutit District Library and the Tri-Cities Historical Museum’s Ackley Project.
+[View club bulletin here] [Read the Tribune article here]

 Nearly two years later in late 2004, the Tri-Cities Kiwanis Club was chartered under the inspirational leadership of several local citizens.
+[View first meeting minutes here]

 Over the years, Tri-Cities Kiwanis has been recognized at the Michigan District level for rapid growth and innovative projects that assist special needs children and young victims of disease and disability.
 [Read more]